21wang12/UCSC-CSE13S/README.md

 This post describes some advices when you take this course: [CSE 13S Cheating Scandal - Thoughts and Advice](https://www.reddit.com/r/UCSC/comments/r70329/cse_13s_cheating_scandal_thoughts_and_advice/)

-If you need any help, please feel free and contact me at: sw3310@columbia.edu.
+⚠️Please contact me when use this code: sw3310@columbia.edu

 # How to use?